 The FSCS only pay compensation when an eligible claim has been identified.
 Keep in mind that:

-Your eligible deposits with Standard Life Assurance Limited and Standard Life Savings Limited are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit protection scheme.
+Your eligible deposits with Standard Life Trustee Company Limited and Standard Life Savings Limited are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit protection scheme.